nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_4/readme.md

 Which, if any, of the following are ways you can help others to reuse your code?
 Select all that apply.

 - Assign an appropriate license
-- Add a file named “CONTRIBUTING” with contributor guidelines
+- Add a file named "CONTRIBUTING" with contributor guidelines
-- Add a “CITATION” file with citation information
+- Add a "CITATION" file with citation information

 *Question*